 a click bring up only the ones you selected with that searching session.

-Users may also perform keyword searches using the Adobe Acrobat Find Feature under the Edit Menu; simple and advanced searches are possible.
+Users may also perform keyword searches using the Adobe Acrobat Find Feature under the Edit menu, enabling simple or advanced searching.

 ORDE has developed this CAREER Award Toolkit to familiarize early career investigators with the Early Career Development (CAREER) Program offered by the National Science Foundation.
 This Toolkit is a great starting point and puts information from a variety of sources in one place for investigator convenience.